So, you’re running a business and the next step is to create a website.

 Here’s what you need to get clear on first…

-- Do you want to/are you capable of designing it yourself?!
+Do you want to/are you capable of designing it yourself?!
 It is important to realise that just because you CAN, doesn’t mean you SHOULD!!
 If it doesn’t interest you, then paying someone to design it for you while you work on other elements of your business would be a better investment than doing it yourself.
-You can always take over once the initial build is complete!
+You can always take over once the initial build is complete if you use a designer who encourages this (like me)!

 Step 3 – Get some advice!!